godot-rust/book/src/recipes/index.md

 it cannot access the `SceneTree` through any reliable means.

+## ReourceFormatSaver and Loader

+With those classes you can provide custom logic for saving your Resource derived classes!

 ## Custom icons

 Adding custom icons to your classes is actually fairly simple!